jfrog/gitlab-templates/README.md

     file: '/script/.setup-jfrog.yml'
 ```

-Then, reference the setup script from any `script` or `before_script` sections in your GitLab pipeline:
+The script is then referenced from any `script` or `before_script` sections in the pipeline as follows:
 ```yaml
 job:
   script: